 - Safety Features

 Another aspect to consider is the safety features.
 Because an electric kettle doesn’t alert you with a loud whistle like a traditional stovetop kettle, it’s easy to get busy and forget that it’s on.
 If this happens, you want to make sure that your kettle will shut off to prevent excess water evaporation and scalding, which can turn into a fire hazard pretty quickly.
-In addition to an auto shut-off feature, you also want to look for additional safety features like anti-slip handles, heat-resistant technology, and whether or not the hot water comes into contact with any plastic or potentially-hazardous chemical materials.
+In addition to an auto shut-off feature that automatically shuts off the kettle upon reaching the set temperature, you also want to look for additional safety features like anti-slip handles, heat-resistant technology, and whether or not the hot water comes into contact with any plastic or potentially-hazardous chemical materials.
 Most of the best electric kettles out there come equipped with some combination of all of these types of safety features.

 An electric kettle is used to heat water when you don’t have access to a stove or when you want to keep a pot of water hot for several hours.
 To use an electric kettle, all you need is access to a standard electrical outlet and water.

 Most electric kettles are equipped with various safety features that make them perfectly safe for everyday use.
 The best electric kettles on the market have adjustable temperature and an automatic auto shut-off feature that either kicks in after the water reaches a boil, when the water level drops down to a certain point, or after a set amount of time.
 Many adjustable temperature kettles are also designed with anti-slip, heat-resistant handles so that you can firmly grip the kettle without worrying about getting burnt.

 Can you put milk in an electric kettle?